gokayfem/ComfyUI_VLM_nodes/benchmarks/README.md

 Each case declares a task and an evaluator:

 - `keywords`: case-insensitive keyword recall for captions.
+- `concepts`: required semantic concepts, each with one or more accepted aliases.
 - `exact`: normalized exact match for OCR and constrained answers.
 - `number`: extracts the first integer for counting tasks.